 - During the breeding season

 Most Leopard geckos accept being handled, but it should be done only when necessary.
 Handling should be done responsibly and correctly.
+Incorrect handling can lead to tail autotomy and other injuries.

 For URL links, see the Reference article page.